On this page

 SVODs can acquit their expenditure requirement using expenditure incurred:

-• some post-production expenditure, including editing – like image post-production and sound post-production – and visual effects.
+- Spending on editing – like image post-production, sound post-production (including music, VFX and sound editing) and visual effects.

 Availability of eligible programs to the public